Growing Root Vegetables year-round is possible in many climates.

 - Celeriac/celeriac root recipes)

 - 4 to 6 hours of direct sun a day.

 - Cooler weather over heat.

 - Deep well drained soil.
-Root veggies struggle in clay soils.
+Root veggies are some plants that struggle in clay soil.
 Root vegetables like deeper soil for larger sizes.

 - Soil doesn’t need to be ‘rich’.
 Root veggies are great to crop rotate after nutrient rich veggies.